MicrosoftDocs/winrt-api/windows.applicationmodel.contacts/contact_notes.md

 # Windows.ApplicationModel.Contacts.Contact.Notes

 ## -description

-Gets and sets notes for a contact.
+Gets or sets notes for a contact.
 The maximum string length for notes is 4096 characters.

 ## -property-value

 A string that contains notes for a contact.
+The maximum string length for notes is 4096 characters.

 ## -remarks